 Walking is a great way to have time to yourself and gives you more energy to do the things you enjoy in life.
-In the working day it can also help you to unwind and make plans and avoid the stress of traffic jams.
+During the working day, it can also help you to unwind and make plans and avoid the stress of traffic jams.

 Did you know that .....

 - Short walks every day has the potential to increase productivity by up to 30%?

 - When you take a step, you are using up to 200 muscles?

 - People who are active have lower rates of coronary heart disease, high blood pressure, stroke, diabetes, colon and breast cancer, and depression (WHO, 2001)

 - You can burn an extra 50 calories per hour by standing rather than being seated - so let's get moving

 For more check out the health benefits of walking (bupa.co.uk).

 Did you know that walking 10,000 steps a day (about five miles) can give you a healthy heart and reduce your body fat?
 Think this sounds a lot to achieve in one day?
 You will be surprised.
 Check out the top 10 ways to smash your 10,000 steps by making simple lifestyle changes or getting your steps in alternative ways to show how easily this can be done.

 Walking is also quite simply the most environmentally-friendly way of getting from a to b.
 It requires no fossil fuels, emits no air pollution, and is generally a pretty quiet way of getting about.